 During this period, there were many people using public relations to support various causes.
 For instance, Benjamin Franklin used the printing press to campaign against slavery, increase national security, and improve education.

-Also, throughout the American Revolution, Thomas Paine wrote “The Crisis” which was a pamphlet designed to persuade General Washington’s army to stay and fight after they were thinking about deserting.
+Throughout the American Revolution Thomas Paine wrote “The Crisis”, which was a pamphlet designed to persuade General Washington’s army to stay and fight after they were thinking about deserting.

 Public relations kept itself relevant, especially in politics.
 Duchess Georgiana of Devonshire campaigned heavily for the Whig candidate, Charles James Fox.
 She used her own public profile to enhance Fox’s, which resulted in success.